 KEEP YOURSELF & YOUR BELONGINGS SAFE

-The Haunted Forest® is a very safe place to be, but the following standard festival advice is worth taking in nonetheless… better safe than sorry!
+Picnics in the Park is a very safe place to be, but the following standard festival advice is worth taking in nonetheless… better safe than sorry!

 We don’t accept any discrimination towards any individual or groups of individuals.
 Irrespective of the background of the individual, be that gender, race, disability, age, religion or belief, sexual orientation, gender reassignment, marital or civil partnership status, pregnancy or maternity.
 We are proud of the diverse nature of our events and their customers, if you see or experience anyone undermining this – no matter the severity – please report it immediately to one of our onsite staff.